-Those families who pay for school meals do so using the sQuid payment portal.
+Those families who pay for school meals do so via Arbor.

 Digital registration of pupils allows them to choose what they are having for lunch first thing in the morning.
-Wrist bands are handed out to the children which denote their selection.
-Children are supported in making their choices and menus are made available in advance online and to parents via ParentMail.
+Where needed, wrist bands are handed out to the children which denote their selection.
+Children are supported in making their choices and menus are made available in advance online and to parents via Arborl.
 Menus are shared with the children each day and the options discussed.